 Chinese New Year Taboos

-For instance, you may have been pondering these questions for a long time: Is it okay to cut my hair during the Chinese New Year?
-Can I wear white or black clothing?
+For example, you may have many questions during the Spring festival: Is it allowed to cut hair?
+Can I rock white or black clothing?
 Can I take a shower?
 Can I do laundry?
-Below, you can find the answers.
+Keep reading, and you will get your answers.

 Chinese new year taboos Infographic: Chinese New Year Taboos